How Much Caffeine Is In A Monster? (Yes, It Sounds Scary)

 How Much Caffeine Is In A Monster Energy Drink?

-Your run-of-the-mill, classic 473 ml Monster Energy drink has 166 mg of caffeine, which is higher than in the same product in the US (3).
+Your run-of-the-mill, classic 500 ml Monster Energy drink has 160 mg of caffeine (3).
 That’s quite a bit of caffeine.
 If you’re not used to it or not expecting it, you’ll probably be left feeling jittery or anxious.
 Kind of like taking caffeine pills instead of getting caffeine through a drink.

 But there are other types of Monster drinks out there, so let’s dive into a few of them and look at how much caffeine each of them has.